 Natural gas also has a higher combustion temperature than most fuels.
 When adjusted properly, natural gas appliances produce flames which are mostly blue, indicating that the fuel is burning efficiently and has the correct fuel-to-air ratio.

-If you think you smell natural gas, don't light or use a match, turn lights on or off, use a flashlight, cell phone, telephone, flush or run water, or turn on or off any other appliance or electric/electronic device.
+If you think you smell natural gas, don't light or use a match; never turn lights on or off.
+Do not use a flashlight, cell phone, telephone, flush or run water, or turn on or off any other appliance or electric/electronic device.
 Leave the building immediately and call Central Hudson as soon as possible at (800) 942-8274.
 This number is ONLY to be used to report gas odors.
+Or, you may report a gas odor by calling 9-1-1.

 In most cases, if a problem exists in the natural gas service line or meter, it is Central Hudson's responsibility to repair.
-All natural gas piping from the meter into your home and inside your home, as well as your natural gas appliances, are the homeowner's responsibility.
+All natural gas piping from the meter into your home and inside your home, as well as your natural gas appliances, are your responsibility as the homeowner.

 - Buried natural gas lines require inspection, maintenance, and repair.
 In New York State, the gas utility is also responsible for performing a leak survey for all known buried gas lines past the meter and owned by the customer.
 If you have buried gas lines on your property beyond the meter, it is your responsibility to let Central Hudson Gas & Electric know that these lines exist.
 If leaks are discovered on these lines, it is your responsibility to have them repaired.